Become A Friend of Patronato

 • Private Tour for up to 6 people including Behind the Scenes Tour of the Baptistry and Choir Loft.
 These Tours are led by the Executive Director or Development Director.
 Tour date/time coordinated to meet your availability.

-Kino* Society Friends
+Kino* Circle Friends

 Gaona* Circle: $1,000-$2,499